bade27/bade27/README.md

 Hi there 👋

-I'm Matteo Badenchini and I'm a Computer Science and Engineering Student at Politecnico di Milano.
+I'm Matteo Badenchini and I'm a Master Student in Computer Science and Engineering at Politecnico di Milano.
 I am currently working on a Master Thesis on Process Discovery using Graph Neural Netowrks to learn the graph representation of industrial processes.
 While at the Bachelor level my studies concerned Software Engineering, during my Master I mainly focused on Machine (Deep) Learning, Data Science and Game Theory.

 🎓 Education: <br>
   Bachelor of Science in Computer Science and Engineering at Politecnico di Milano